-Following the victory over Nazi Germany in WW2, United States and the Soviet Union wasted no time gathering trophies all over Germany, including many rocket scientists and middle and long-range rocket designs.
+Following the victory over Nazi Germany in WW2, the United States and the Soviet Union wasted no time gathering trophies all over Germany, including many rocket scientists and middle and long-range rocket designs.

-The first breakthrough gained by the German technology was Sputnik 1 satellite which was launched in 1957.
-The first-ever satellite launched into space made such an impact on the US that their answer came just a year later with the establishment of the governments’ exclusive search and development agency, DARPA.
+The first breakthrough gained by German technology was the Sputnik 1 satellite, which was launched in 1957.
+The first-ever satellite launched into space made such an impact on the US that their answer came just a year later with the establishment of the government’s exclusive search and development agency, DARPA.

 For the historical mission, Soviets were planning to use the “Soyuz” spacecraft, designed by the leader of the Soviet space program Sergey Korolev and defined as the “machine of the future.”
 The man who would take part in this mission was Vladimir Komarov, who was among the top three cosmonauts of Soviet Russia.